-Theological Reflection in Contextual Education
+Reflective Practice in Contextual Education

-For students to experience the integrative theological work of the course, they need to engage closely with both the work of their site and the ways that this work connects with their wider theological coursework learning.
+For students to experience the reflective and integrative work of the course, they need to engage closely with both the work of their site and the ways that this work connects with their wider theological coursework learning.
 They need to be able to reflect on the personal, pastoral and practical dimensions of their ministry practice and on the broader social and theological implications of that practice.
-They need to work on who they are and how they act as pastoral/ministry leaders and on understanding how broader religious, theological and theoretical traditions shape their vocational identity and agency.
+They need to work on who they are and how they act as spiritual/pastoral/ministry leaders and on understanding how broader religious, theological and theoretical traditions shape their vocational identity and agency.